JuliaLang/www.julialang.org/blog/2020/05/rr.md

 widely, these incentives will start presenting themselves.
-Judging from the size of the community and discounting for those that use unsupported hardware or operating system, the number of users for whom this feature will be available like numbers in the hundreds of thousands.
-That isn't super large, by hardware vendor standards, but it isn't trivially small either.
+Judging from the size of the community and discounting for those that use unsupported hardware or operating system, the number of users for whom this feature will be available likely numbers in the hundreds of thousands.
+That isn't super large by hardware vendor standards, but it isn't trivially small either.
 If any hardware vendor is interested in making this work, we'd be happy to talk to you (and as I mentioned, some of this is already in progress).